PRIMEHOMEBOY/Lite-Will-Protocol/README.md

 1. **Create a Vault** — deposit encrypted secrets (keys, passwords, documents) and assign heirs with percentage splits
 2. **Check In Regularly** — prove you're alive every 7, 14, or 30 days
-3. **If You Go Dark** — anyone can mark the vault as claimable after your deadline passes
+3. **If You Go Dark** — the vault is automatically marked as claimable after your deadline passes
 4. **Heirs Claim** — an heir initiates the claim, a trusted co-signer approves, and after a 3-day safety timelock the inheritance is released

 ---